-In addition to the general education requirements (see pp. 73-74), the following courses are required:
+In addition to the general education requirements (see pp. 77-78), the following courses are required:

-A. Required courses in Freshman Studies (required for anyone admitted into the program with fewer than 24 credits):
+A. Required courses in Freshman Studies (required for anyone admitted into the program with fewer than 24 credits): Credits

-SCI 100 SSC 100 FDS 100 The Natural World: The Caribbean An Introduction to the Social Sciences: A Caribbean Focus Freshman Development Seminar 3 3 1 B. Required Comput ter Science courses: Credits CSC 117 CSC 118 CSC 241 CSC 242 CSC 243 CSC 245 Introduction to Programming I Introduction to Programming II Introduction to Computer Architecture and Digital Systems Data Structures Digital Communications and Networks Databases and Information Retrieval 4 4 4 4 4 C. Required Mathematics courses: Credits MAT 241 MAT 233 Introduction to Calculus I and Analytical Geometry Discrete Mathematics 4 3 D. One of the followi ng Science course sequences is required: Credits BIO 141-142 CHE 151-152 General Biology I-II 4-4
+SCI 100 SSC 100 FDS 100 The Natural World: The Caribbean An Introduction to the Social Sciences: A Caribbean Focus Freshman Development Seminar 3 3 1 B. Required Comput er Science courses: Credits CSC 117 CSC 118 CSC 241 CSC 242 CSC 243 CSC 245 Introduction to Programming I Introduction to Programming II Introduction to Computer Architecture and Digital Systems Data Structures Digital Communications and Networks Databases and Information Retrieval 4 4 4 4 4 C. Required Mathematics courses: Credits MAT 241 MAT 233 Introduction to Calculus I and Analytical Geometry Discrete Mathematics 4 3 D. One of the following Science course sequences is required: Credits ng science course sequences is required.
+Credits